 International Human Rights

-Luke’s practitioner experience of taking cases to the European Commission and Court of Human Rights for over 20 years has been applied academically in terms of externally funded research, publications and undergraduate and postgraduate teaching.
+Luke’s practitioner experience of taking cases to the European Commission and Court of Human Rights for has been applied academically in terms of externally funded research, publications and undergraduate and postgraduate teaching.

 Luke published the first detailed English guide to the Strasbourg human rights complaints system in 1994 (European Human Rights: Taking a case under the Convention.
 London Sweet & Maxwell) and a selected list of Luke’s publications is accessible here.